 Ketosis is a natural biological state that the body enters into when burning fat as fuel in the absence of glucose.
 It happens in those who follow a low carbohydrate diet or those who have been fasting.
 To burn fats instead of sugars is the aim of many low-carb diets that aim at weight reduction.

 Those who follow a ketogenic diet undergo the process of ketosis.
-They limit their intake of carbohydrates and eat a high fat and moderate amount of protein in their diet.
+They limit their intake of carbohydrates and eat high fat and a moderate amount of protein in their diet.
 The protein aspect of the ketogenic diet is important since it stops the body from using up muscles (which are made of proteins) as a source of fuel.
 Forced to turn to fats, the body becomes leaner and fitter.

 Ketones are the byproduct of fat-burning in the body.
 The liver burns off the fatty acids to provide fuel to the body and the ketones, thus formed, provide energy to the vital organs.
 A ketogenic diet helps to burn fat as the carb intake is much lesser.
 Plus it has more satiety levels. research done into ketogenic diet shows that it improves brain performance, reduces seizures in epileptic patients, benefits those with Parkinson’s and Alzheimer’s and enhances the performance of those who are involved in long stretches of exercise.
 The Ketogenic diet, when done under the supervision of experts, can help diabetics in executing good blood glucose control.
 It helps to boost the overall metabolic health of any individual.

-There are some groups who must not follow ketosis pattern of weight loss.
+There are some groups who must not follow the ketosis pattern of weight loss.
 Pregnant women, lactating mothers, people with kidney damage, and those who take certain medications must avoid ketosis happening in their bodies.

 Diabetics who are on a weight loss journey will have some amount of ketones in their blood and urine.
 This is not a cause of worry as long as the blood sugar levels are kept in the permissible limits.
 The blood sugar levels must never cross 250mg/dL